clickinnovate/CordovaPhoneGapPlugins/iOS/SocialMessage/README.md

 ## Note

-Native share features are only supported in iOS >= 6 (planning to implement an email only share fallback for iOS < 6).
+Native share features are only supported in iOS >= 6 (An email only share fallback has been implemented for iOS < 6).

 Copyright [Click Innovate](http://www.clickinnovate.com/).